ipa320/RosTooling.github.io/docu/RosSystemModelDescription.md

 Below we analyze each part that makes up the system and how it is formed:

 - (Optional) Processes: describes all system processes.
 Each process is determined by a name (process1 in the example), a set of nodes given as a list and the number of threads.
-The nodes must be defined within the system nodes (in the example they are lines 7 and 14).
+The nodes must be defined within the system nodes.

 - (Optional) fromFile: this attribute can be used for those systems that already have a launch file where all the nodes are composed.
 It expects a string with the name of the package followed by the relative path to the launch file.